 Back to school time has always been exciting for me.
-I always feel like this is a chance for me to “start fresh” and try out new things.
+I always feel like this is a chance for me to “start fresh” and try out new things (or just more differentiation…).
 I think to some degree, it is my opportunity to start over and be a better teacher than the year before.

 I have also included a question sheet so your students can reflect on how each student is different from one another.
-This is a great starting place for talking about how fair is not always equal — especially in a differentiated classroom.
+This is a great starting place for talking about how fair is not always equal — especially in a classroom utilizing differentiation.

 Since I love all my followers so much, you can all download my differentiation glyph activity for free!
 Just click on the picture below!
 I have made it where you can have students cut it out and glue parts, or provide just one “paper doll.

 I adore your little craft activity!
 Looks so much fun!

 We did this activity with our grade three's.
 Absolutely fantastic.
 The children got so much out of thinking about how they learn – and so did we.
 Terrific insight into how they think.Lots of short purposeful discussions too.
 Bonus was they really enjoyed completing it and it looks great as a display!
 Thank you so much.